Picnic like a pro! Grain-based salads won’t wilt, and they taste better the longer they sit.

 Heat oil in frying pan over medium heat.
 When warm, stir in cumin seeds.
 Once seeds start to sizzle, remove from heat.
 Stir in curry powder and cardamom.
 Let stand until cool.

 Divide among 10 Mason jars or large mugs, or spoon into large storage container.
-Top each with a handful of arugula, then sprinkle nuts overtop.
+Top each with a handful of rocket, then sprinkle nuts over the top.
 Refrigerate until ready to eat.
 Salad can be made the night before serving.

 Each serving contains: 933 kilojoules; 3 g protein; 15 g total fat (2 g sat. fat, 0 g trans fat); 21 g total carbohydrates (5 g sugars, 3 g fibre); 8 mg sodium